cdl-geneseo/geneseo-dictionary/L/Lumpy.md

 # Lumpy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Lumpy

 Created by  Unknown User (iif1), last modified by  Unknown User (ajs58) on Apr 15, 2019

 n.
 A drink offered at The Vital Spot, the bar’s own version of a “dirty water.”
 “They ordered a lumpy at the Vital&quot;66% of those surveyed know the word, of these 100% believe it is of local origins.As of 2012, 38% of students surveyed knew this word and 38% believed it to be of local origin.(Eichas, G-M, 2012) As of 2019, 75% of those surveyed know the word.
 Of these, 0% believe it to be of local origin.However, those who said they knew the word were defining the word as “uneven, bumpy, or the opposite of smooth” and 0% of those surveyed said they knew the word as the drink offered at The Vital Spot.
 Therefore, it can be inferred that the word is obsolete in this context.(Shutes, G-M, 2019)